inspectordanno/inspectordanno.github.io/about.md

 I love working in roles where I serve the public interest through graphic design and code.
 I'm particularly interested in politics, economics, and sports.
 Professionally, I can see myself as a graphics reporter for a news organization, or an information designer in a storytelling capacity.
 However, building my skills and learning from others is definitely number one on my list, and I am flexible enough to adopt to a variety of front-end roles.

 ## What I'm Doing Now
-### Updated 12-3-18
+### Updated 2-22-18
 *  Barreling through my master's thesis!
 I'm producing a data-driven narrative about why the U.S. should eliminate the penny.
 I'm currently building a scrollytelling platform using D3.js to explain why the coin is such a waste.
+I'm also supergluing pennies together for a physical exhibition at Northeastern University.
+Stay tuned for more.
 * Learning React from a great [course](https://www.udemy.com/react-2nd-edition/) by Andrew Mead on Udemy.
 * Teaching myself piano.